ahuacate/pve-homelab/README.md

 ## 9.1.
 Home Assistant VM
 Follow these intructions: https://www.derekseaman.com/2023/10/home-assistant-proxmox-ve-8-0-quick-start-guide-2.html

 Selected `advanced` if you want to set a VLAN.
+Remember to enable discard on your disk.

 ## 9.2.
 Zigbee Co-Ordinator - SMLight
 I use a SMLight [SLZB-06M](https://smlight.tech/product/slzb-06/).
 Highly recommend this product as it works!